marijnh/Eloquent-JavaScript/19_paint.md

 We want to be able to treat a picture as an ((immutable)) value, for reasons that we'll get back to later in the chapter.
 But we also sometimes need to update a whole bunch of pixels at a time.
-To be able to do that, we will use the convention that any code that wants to modify a picture must first ((copy)) it, so that it is only modifying its own copy, not a value that other code might have access to.
+To be able to do that, the class has a `draw` method that expects an array of updated pixels—objects with `x`, `y`, and `color` properties—and creates a new picture with those pixels overwritten.
+This method uses `slice` without arguments, in which case the start of the slice defaults to 0 and the end to the array's length, to copy the entire pixel array.

 {{index "Array constructor", "fill method", ["length property", "for array"]}}

 The `empty` method uses two pieces of ((array)) functionality that we haven't seen before.
 The `Array` constructor can be called with a number to create an empty array of the given length.
 And the `fill` method can then be used to fill this array with a given value.
-It is used here to create an array in which all pixels have the same color.
+These are used to create an array in which all pixels have the same color.

 {{index "hexadecimal number", "color component", "color field", "fillColor property"}}